myCard-9c/myCard/README.md

 # myCard

 myCard is a web application built with Django where users can create their own Personal Cards, share and download them.
-This project runs on Python 3, the source code is available at [myCard_GitHub_repository](https://github.com/myCard-9c/myCard) and is deployed at [myCard ⋅ Homepage](https://mycard.pythonanywhere.com/myCard/).
+This project runs on Python 3, the source code is available at [myCard_GitHub_repository](https://github.com/myCard-9c/myCard) and is deployed at [myCard.pythonanywhere.com](https://mycard.pythonanywhere.com/myCard/).

 ## Lab group 9 - Team C
 The students who worked on the project are: